 The date you settled will usually be recorded on the Settlement and Discharge Agreement which you entered into with Southern Response at the time your claim was resolved.

-Because you are only registering your interest, the information needs to be as accurate as possible, but completed to the best of your abilities.
+Because you are registering your interest, the information should be as accurate as possible and completed to the best of your abilities.
 Use whatever material you have and what you can recall to fill in the information as best you can.

 If you choose to become a client of GCA Lawyers we can assist you to obtain this information by making a Privacy Act request on your behalf.
 Alternatively you may wish to make your own Privacy Act request with Southern Response.
 If you do so please make sure you keep this information separate from any documents you already hold.